-What I'd like to see in the new Apple iPhoneAlex Wagner - Deputy Managing Editor, News Desk
+What I'd like to see in the new Apple iPhoneAlex Wagner - Editorial Director of News and Content

 The iPhone 4S/5.
 As the resident "News Hound" here at PhoneDog, I can attest that there have been more rumors and reports surrounding the next generation iPhone than I care to count.
 We've heard that it'll have a larger display that's between 3.7 and 4 inches in size, that it'll have an 8-megapixel camera, a bumped up processor, and that it'll not only make you a turkey sandwich, but that it'll also cut off the crusts!
 Ok, maybe that last one was just me, but you get the point.
 Which of these rumors will come true is something likely only the Apple higher-ups know, at least until 10 AM PT/1 PM ET tomorrow.
 To help pass the time until Tim Cook takes the stage in Cupertino and puts an end to the rumors, though, I've put together a list of just a few of the features that I'd like to see make it into the new iPhone(s).
 Check it out below: